PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

        Action Space the Value-Based Methods need to find the global maximum of a non-trivial continuous action function which turns out to be an Optimization Problem in itself.

+ j) Policy-Gradient Methods :
+    Policy-Gradient Methods are a subclass of Policy-Based Methods which estimate the weights of an optimal policy by first estimating the gradient of the Expected Return (cumulative reward) over all trajectories as a function of network weights of a Neural-Net Model representing policy PI to be optimized using Stochastic Gradient Ascent by looking at each state-action pair in a Trajectory separately and by taking into account the magnitude of cumulative reward i.e. expected return for that Trajectory.
+Either network weights are updated to increase the probability of selecting an action for a particular state in case of receiving a positive reward or the network weights are updated to decrease the probability of selecting an action for a partcular state in case of receiving a negative reward by calculating the gradient i.e. derivative of the log of probability of selecting an action given a state using the Policy PI with weights Theta and multiplying it with the reward (expected return) received over all state-action pairs present in a trajectory summed up over all the sampled set of trajectories.The weights Theta of the policy are now updated with the gradient estimate calculated over several iterations with the final goal of converging to the weights of an optimal policy.

 # Description of the Learning Algorithm used